Dallas Oberholzer

 Dallas Oberholzer (born 27 June 1975) is a South African professional skateboarder.

-He competed in the men's park event at the 2021 Tokyo Olympics and was the 2nd oldest competitor, in this event behind Rune Glifberg.
+He competed in the men's park event at the 2021 Tokyo Olympics and was the second oldest competitor in this event, behind Rune Glifberg.
+He finished 20th in the 2021 competition.

+Oberholzer returned to Olympic competition in the 2024 Paris Summer Games, competing once more in the men's park event and finishing 22nd in the prelims.
+At age 49, he was the second-oldest competitor in the 2024 event.
+Veteran British/American skateboarder Andy Macdonald was older at age 51.

 Biography

 Oberholzer started skateboarding in 1985.
-He graduated 1996 with a Bachelor's degree in Business/Commerce from the University of Natal, Pietermaritzburg.
+He graduated 1996 with a bachelor's degree in Business/Commerce from the University of Natal, Pietermaritzburg.

+In August 2024, he was the subject of an Associated Press profile article which chronicled his odyssey to the 2024 Paris Olympics.